In the 1880s he stood squarely with one foot in railroading and one foot in law enforcement.

 John James Fulford, who breathed coal smoke and gun smoke, is buried in Oakwood Cemetery.

 In the 1880 Tarrant County census Balies J. Bradley was the farmer in rural Precinct 1 for whom J. J. Fulford worked as a farm hand.
-I can find no trace of Bradley in other censuses or in city directories or local newspapers of the time.
+I find little trace of Bradley in other censuses or in city directories or local newspapers of the time.
 He was thirty-seven in 1880, so he was born about 1843 in South Carolina.
-He apparently served in a South Carolina infantry unit during the Civil War.

 In trying to find out more about Bradley, I discovered that in the Arkansas State Archives is a poem, “Memorial to Maggie Fontaine of Arkansas,” written in 1869 by Balies J. Bradley.
 Curious, I requested a copy.
 Here it is:

 Nov.
 12th 1869 When this you see, remember me.
 And bear me in your mind.
 And do not think though far a way, To you, I feel unkind.
-From thence I hope to meet you again On Canaans happy shore.
-Where we can see each others face, And seperate no more.
+From thence I hope to meet you again On Canaan’s happy shore.
+Where we can see each other’s face, And separate no more.
 Balies J. Bradley A South Carolinian Written as a memorial To Maggie Fontaine Of Arkansas

-Bradley possibly met Maggie Fontaine in Arkansas as he was moving westward toward Precinct 1.
-Perhaps Bradley and Maggie had been lovers who had parted.
+Bradley wrote this poem four years after he was released from Camp Morton.
+He possibly met Maggie Fontaine in Arkansas as he was moving toward Precinct 1.
+Perhaps Bradley and Maggie had been lovers who had parted or perhaps had been separated by the war.
+The line “On Canaan’s happy shore” was an original line in “The Battle Hymn of the Republic” before the war.
 Bradley’s wife Jane also was from Arkansas.
 I have been able to learn nothing about Maggie Fontaine, who made such a lasting impression on a young South Carolinian.